zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 rather than 8.

 ## Searching
-For each offline friend, we search for its announcements using Data Search and Data Retrieve requests, forwarded via random DHT nodes / TCP servers we are connected to.
+For each offline friend, we search for its announcements using forwarded Data Search and Data Retrieve requests.

 We search for the friend's shared announcement if we have a shared signing key for it, else for its invite announcement if we have an invite code for it,